Simon Schama: Israel

-Schama was critical of British novelist John Berger's support for the Palestinian call for an academic boycott of Israel.
+Schama was critical of British art critic John Berger's support for the Palestinian call for an academic boycott of Israel.
 Writing in The Guardian in a 2006 article co-authored with Anthony Julius, Schama compared the open letter written by Berger and signed by 92 other leading artists to Nazi Germany, saying: "This is not the first boycott call directed at Jews.
 On 1 April 1933, only weeks after he came to power, Hitler ordered a boycott of Jewish shops, banks, offices and department stores."

 In 2006 on the BBC, Schama debated with Vivienne Westwood the morality of Israel's actions in the Israel-Lebanon War.
 He described Israel's bombing of Lebanese city centres as unhelpful to Israel's attempt to "get rid of" Hezbollah.
 He said: "Of course the spectacle and suffering makes us grieve.
 Who wouldn't grieve?
 But it's not enough to do that.
 We've got to understand.
 You've even got to understand Israel's point of view."